-SEMPHN commissioned Star Health, in partnership with The Salvation Army, Access Health program, and the Dandenong and District Aborigines Co-operative Limited (DDACL), in partnership with Peninsula Health and Nairm Marr Djambana to develop, implement and administer Integrated Team Care (ITC) program from 1 January 2017 to 30 June 2018.
+SEMPHN commissioned Star Health and the Dandenong and District Aborigines Co-operative Limited (DDACL) to develop, implement and administer Integrated Team Care (ITC) program from 1 January 2017 to 30 June 2018.
 In July 2018 both Star Health and Dandenong and District Aborigines Co-operative Limited (DDACL) were engaged to continue delivering the program to 30 June 2021.

 Please click here to view the ITC brochure.